-The debt advice sector is facing challenging times, with more complex cases, increasing demand, and changes to the funding of front-line advice in England and Wales.
+The debt advice sector is facing challenging times, with more complex cases, increasing demand, and changes to the funding of front-line advice in England.

 We are front-line debt advisers, and we are worried about the future of community based services.

 Helping people deal with their debt problems has a wide range of benefits.
-It can prevent and alleviate mental health problems, lessen the risk of homelessness, and improve the welfare of children living in debtor households.
+It prevents and alleviates mental health problems, lessens the risk of homelessness, and improves the welfare of children living in debtor households.
 But services need to be properly funded.

-The Covid pandemic, and now the cost-of living crisis, impact low income households the most.
-Particularly, those living in the rented sector, and with from BAME heritage.
-The need for face to face debt advice is increasing, as vulnerable groups are struggling with rent, Council Tax and other bills.
+The Covid pandemic, and now the cost-of living crisis, have impacted low income households the most.
+Particularly, those living in the rented sector, and with BAME heritage.
+The need for face to face debt advice is increasing.
 Millions are finding it hard to make ends meet.

 As debt advisers, we need to be given the time and resources to do our jobs properly.